-Alpine Helen's Oktoberfest celebrations have been going on for more than 40 years, involving multiple weeks of traditional dancing, food, and, of course, beer from September to October.
-Held in the city’s riverside Festhalle, the permanent home of the festivities, the celebration is the longest running of its kind in the United States.
+Alpine Helen's Oktoberfest celebrations have been going on for more than 50 years, involving multiple weeks of traditional dancing, food, and beer from September through October.
+Held in the city’s riverside Festhalle, the permanent home of the festivities, the celebration is the longest-running of its kind in the United States.

-When to Go
+When to Go to Helen for Oktoberfest

-Admission is $8 during the week, $10 on Saturdays, and free on Sundays, with food and drink available for purchase.
-The doors open at 6 p.m. throughout the week and at 1 p.m. on Saturday, ending no later than midnight.
+Like with its German counterpart, the celebrations at Helen's Oktoberfest are wildly different from weekday to weekend.
+Weekends are popular with tour and college groups, while weekdays tend to be a bit more family-friendly.
+The event is open to all ages.
+Admission is $10 during the week, $12 on Fridays & Saturdays, and free on Sundays, with food and drink available for purchase.
+The doors open at 6 p.m. throughout the week and at 1 p.m. on Saturdays and Sundays.

-Where to Stay
+Where to Stay in Helen for Oktoberfest

 Accommodations book up for Oktoberfest quickly, so make plans in advance.
 Alpine-inspired hotels like Valhalla Resort Hotel and The Heidi Motel are popular options for their amenities and quirky suites, respectively.
 There are also outposts of national chain hotels in town.

 Campgrounds are another option, whether you're looking for basic tent sites or RV sites with all the bells and whistles.
 You can also stay in nearby communities like Cleveland, Dahlonega and Blairsville.
 Helen is an easy drive from Atlanta, less than two hours, and only an hour from the Lake Lanier area.